 Add to an 8x8 inch baking dish and place onto a lined cookie sheet in case it bubbles over.
-Set aside white we prepare the topping.
+Set aside while we prepare the topping.

 FOR THE CRISP TOPPING:

-Sprinkle the topping over the fruit, covering it completely, and bake for 1 hour (YES, you read that correctly), until it's bubbling around the edges and slightly golden on top.
+Sprinkle the topping over the fruit, covering it completely, and bake for 1 hour (YES, you read that correctly), at 350 degrees until it's bubbling around the edges and slightly golden on top.

 Top with a scoop of your favorite vanilla almondmilk ice cream.
 Serve warm.